Monthly Archives: September 2011

 These simple, traditional Indian flatbreads are especially good served with curried soups and stews.
 From Breadtime: A Down-to-Earth Cookbook for Bakers and Bread Lovers* by Susan Jane Cheney.

-Here is a simple to make, enticing change-of-pace from ordinary preparations brussels sprouts.
+Here is a simple to make, enticing change-of-pace from ordinary preparations of Brussels sprouts.
 It’s a perfect addition to a vegan Thanksgiving dinner menu, so if you’re serving a crowd, double the recipe.
 Recipe contributed by Ricki Heller.
+Photos by Hannah Kaminsky.